 Scottish Launch for Rebecca Solnit’s Powerful Memoir

-Organisers of the Edinburgh International Book Festival today announced a very special event this March with the American author, essayist and political activist Rebecca Solnit.
+We are thrilled to announced a very special event this March with the American author, essayist and political activist Rebecca Solnit.
 Solnit, who is making her only appearance in Scotland, will be in conversation with Scottish poet, novelist and playwright Jenni Fagan.

 Winner of the 2019 Windham-Campbell Prize for Literature, Solnit is a revered and prolific commentator on some of the most pressing issues of our day, from the rights of women and people of colour to the climate disaster.
 Her 2014 collection Men Explain Things to Me helped coin the term ‘mansplaining’, while her forthright and piercing writing for outlets like the Guardian and the London Review of Books have won this inspiring author an even greater legion of devoted readers.

 On Monday 30 March at 7.30pm Solnit discusses Recollections of My Non-Existence, a powerful and galvanising exploration of her own journey of self-discovery and societal understanding.
 After studying in Paris aged 17 and moving to San Francisco at 19, Solnit found friends and allies among the artists and activists of America’s west coast, becoming a fervent campaigner against the violence wrought on women and the environment on a daily basis, as well as a critic of Bush’s wars and more besides.